daler/metaseq/doc/source/example_session.rst

 Let's work on improving this plot, one step at a time.
-First, let's create a single normalized array by subtracting input from IP.
-For comparison, we'll make another one that divides IP by input.
+First, let's create a single normalized array by subtracting input from IP:

 .. code:: python

+    # ---------------------------------------------------------
+    # Normalize IP to the control

     normalized_subtracted = arrays['ip'] - arrays['input']
-    normalized_divided = arrays['ip'] / arrays['input']

-`metaseq` comes with some helper functions to make plotting easier.
+We don't really know if this average signal is due to a handful of really strong peaks, or if it's moderate signal over many peaks.
+So one improvement would be to include a heatmap of the signal over all the TSSs. `metaseq` comes with some helper functions to simplify this kind of plotting.
 The :func:`metaseq.plotutils.imshow` function is one of these; here the arguments are described:

 .. code:: python

+    # ---------------------------------------------------------
+    # First version of a plot that includes a heatmap of the array

     plt.rcParams['font.family'] = 'Arial'
     plt.rcParams['font.size'] = 10